AusClimateService/npcp/reports/phase1/phase1_report.md

 (e.g. multi-year variability, R10mm)
 because they are very similar to closely related metrics (e.g. interannual variability, R20mm).

-The results for each variable and assessment category are discussed in the sections below, with maps showing the results for all grid points for a representative RCM/GCM as required.
-In addition to showing the results for bias corrected RCM and GCM data, the maps for the cross validation task also show an "AGCD (training data)" result.
-This result is derived from simply replicating the AGCD training data rather than applying a bias correction method.

-> TODO: Provide information on where to find plots that weren't included in this report
-> (e.g. supplementary information or the notebooks on GitHub).

-> TODO: Explain why some metrics in Table 1 aren't in the summary figures.

 <p align="center">
     <img src="figures/hist_summary.png" width=60% height=60%>